In order to understand if Aloe vera gel expires, we need to first understand what aloe vera gel is formed of.

 Well, first thing – we need to grind aloe vera pulp with vitamin E in order to let them get properly mixed.
-In a gel form, you can’t mix vitamin E properly.
+In gel form, you can’t mix vitamin E properly.

-Aloe vera gel preserved with vitamin E can be preserved for max 5-6 days without refrigeration if stored in a cool dark place.
+Aloe vera gel preserved with vitamin E can be preserved for a max 5-6 days without refrigeration if stored in a cool dark place.

 Question 8: For how long can we store aloe vera gel without adding any other ingredients in a refrigerator?

 I hope your question is answered in this video. 🙂 However, make sure you store it in an opaque airtight container for it to last long.

 Question 9: Can we preserve aloe vera gel with coconut oil?
 And for how long?

 Coconut oil doesn’t act as a preservative.
 It is just a base in which you can dilute aloe vera gel if you feel aloe vera gel makes your skin itchy or dry.
 So it doesn’t actually save aloe vera gel from deteriorating.